Zuzzuc/bash-keystroker/README.md

 # Bash-keystroker
 <br>
-This script will simulate keystrokes to whatever is currently selected.
+This script will simulate keystrokes.
 <br>

 #Usage